michaelahlers/scala-guide/readme.md

 I want to help developers better use Scala in their daily work.
 This repository aims to provide real-world, concrete examples that exercise Scala's key features and patterns without burying my audience in theory.
 These are borne of more than a decade of experience with many teams using the language and numerous tools typically associated.

-## My Reader

-You're a newcomer, a curious and continuing learner, or ~~an engineer who wants a better experience~~ (I'll be honest) you're frustrated and aren't having a good time.
-Especially in that last case, I'm here to help you and want you to give Scala a fair chance.
-You might be surprised at how easy it can make solving difficult problems.

-You all have day jobs, want to get work done, and don't want to be browbeaten by academics.
-For those inclined, there's a world of material for you.
-I expect you to pick up a bit of theory here, but I'll work to keep it to the bare minimum necessary and explain it in terms even I can understand.

-Scala veterans will find this less helpful, but I'm eager for their feedback.

-And I hope everyone will contribute!
-See a problem or what to suggest a topic?
-Report an issue.
-Want to contribute yourself?
-Please submit a pull-request!

 ## Table of Contents

 ### Advice